-Among the functions of the Bar Association are managing admission to the legal profession; disciplinary supervision, issuing opinions on questions related to the activity of advocates pursuant to a request by law enforcement bodies or court presidents; supervisory control over lawyers in regard to legalization of finances; and "resolution of other issues".46
+Among the functions of the Bar Association are managing admission to the legal profession; disciplinary supervision, issuing opinions on questions related to the activity of advocates pursuant to a request by law enforcement bodies or court presidents; supervisory control over lawyers in regard to legalization of finances; and "resolution of other issues".
+46

 Despite its independence being established and guaranteed in law, in practice the Bar Association has demonstrated institutional weakness and a lack of either capacity or will to defend the independence of the profession.
 The ICJ heard strong concerns from lawyers that the Bar Association is not independent in its operation and acts in close and improper coordination with or direction from the Ministry of Justice.
 Although the ICJ has not been in a position to definitively confirm this generalized allegation, the role that has been played by the Bar Association in cases of harassment of lawyers through disciplinary proceedings is strongly indicative of a deficit of institutional independence.
-(See Chapter IV).
+(See in Chapter IV).

 It is also notable that the Bar Association is not widely perceived among lawyers as a genuinely self-governing institution for their profession.
 To the contrary, the ICJ heard many lawyers express the view that as individual advocates they feel unable to influence the decision making of the Bar Association.
 Some lawyers dismissed the Bar Association as a "Soviet-style" bureaucracy which is ineffective in ensuring self-governance of lawyers.
-In a report of 2014 by an Azerbaijani advocate, a member of the Bar Association, stated: "[a]n authoritarian way of management, which is used in the Bar Association, creates serious impediments on the way of development of advokatura."
-47 The Bar Association was said to be "a decoration for the justice system".48
+In a report of 2014 by a member of the Bar Association, an Azerbaijani advocate stated: "[a]n authoritarian way of management, which is used in the Bar Association, creates serious impediments on the way of development of advokatura."47 The Bar Association was said to be "a decoration for the justice system".48

-However, it should also be noted that the Bar Association does not exist in a vacuum.
-It is unsurprising that it might reflect the deficiencies of the justice system of which it is part.
-As far back as 2002, the ICJ had concluded that: ". . . like most semi-public institutions in Azerbaijan, the Bar Association is de facto under the influence of the executive branch"49 and that "[a]dvocates working within the Bar Association are influenced by the organisation's direct control over their work and pay".
-50 The mission observed that little has changed since this assessment.
+However, it should also be noted that the Bar Association does not exist in a vacuum and it is unsurprising that it might reflect the deficiencies of the justice system of which it is part.-As far back as, the 2002 ICJ had concluded that: "... like most semi-public institutions in Azerbaijan, the Bar